Enjoy unlimited access to Climbing’s award-winning features, in-depth interviews, and expert training advice. Subscribe here.

 In the years after the climb, she was elected five times as delegate to the National People‘s Congress.
 She moved with her husband to his hometown city of Wuxi, Jiangsu Province, China, and worked as deputy director of its Sports and Physical Culture Commission.
 The Beijing Review in 1986 quoted her as saying, “I still miss the mountains that tower above my native Tibet.”
 She carried the Olympic flag into the stadium at the Beijing Olympics in 2008.
 The following year, at age 70, she was honored at the “60 Years, 60 Legends” ceremony in the National Olympic Sports Center in Beijing.
 She died in 2014 at 75 of causes related to diabetes.

-The great Polish climber Wanda Rutkiewicz at 35 became the third woman and first Pole, male or female, to climb Everest, on October 16, 1978—and, 10 years later, the first woman to climb K2.
+The great Polish climber Wanda Rutkiewicz at 35 became the third woman and first Pole to climb Everest, on October 16, 1978—and, 10 years later, the first woman to climb K2.
 She summitted eight 14 8000-meter peaks before her death on Kangchenjunga in 1992.
 Had she climbed it, she would have been the first woman up the three highest mountains in the world.
 She was 49.

 In 1974 Rutkiewicz had been in the Pamirs of Russia to climb Peak Communism when she took a helicopter over to the base camp for an international gathering of climbers, and met Arlene Blum of Berkeley, California, to talk about organizing a women’s expedition together.
-Frustrated by unequal treatment on an early male-dominated expedition, she was to lead several all-women’s trips (Blum was to lead a women’s ascent of Annapurna in 1978).
+Frustrated by unequal treatment on an early male-dominated expedition, she was to lead several all-women’s trips (Blum would lead a women’s ascent of Annapurna in 1978).
 Rutkiewicz, Krystyna Palmowska and Anna Czerwinska climbed Nanga Parbat in 1985, the first women’s team to do so; Liliane Barrard of France had been the first woman to climb it, with her husband, Maurice, the year before.
-Rutkiewicz was with the Barrards on K2, waiting for them on the summit.
-They were killed on the descent.
+Rutkiewicz was with the Barrards on K2; they were killed on the descent.

 In Savage Summit: the True Stories of the First Five Women to Climb K2, the author Jennifer Jordan quotes Rutkiewicz saying after K2: “It was sheer ecstasy being on the summit.”

-In a several-hour interview with Jon Waterman for Climbing magazine in 1989, Rutkiewicz, a computer engineer and filmmaker who lived in Warsaw, was impassioned and animated.
-She joked that she had been married “two and a half times,” saying about the half, “He didn’t really count.”
-It was in that interview that she said, again with humor, this widely quoted line about the dangers of frostbite, contrasting Americans’ unwillingness to that of her compatriots:
+She was a driven person, blunt and demanding of herself and others, yet warm and humorous.
+In an interview with Jon Waterman for Climbing magazine in 1989, Rutkiewicz, a computer engineer and filmmaker who lived in Warsaw, joked that she had been married “two and a half times,” saying about the half, “He didn’t really count.”
+It was in that interview that she said, again with humor, this widely quoted line about the risk of frostbite:

 “Why not [risk it]?
 Each climber loses one finger or toe once in a while.